Thursday, June 14th

 One of the main reasons I wanted to visit the Museo Correr was to see the Sargent exhibit.
 I had read about Sargent and his work and was excited that I would be in Venice while the exhibit was still there.

 When I picked up my Clock Tower ticket, I was told that my ticket would also get me into the Museo Correr.
 That was true, but a separate ticket costing 7 euros was needed to see the Sargent exhibit.
-The cost of the ticket was definitely worth it!
+The cost of that ticket was definitely worth it!
 The Sargent exhibit was increditble!!
 There were so many beautiful paintings.
 I am not very good at describing art but here is a link that describes the exhibit and includes copies of a few of his paintings.
 The exhibit was recently extended until the end of September so if you are in Venice, don't miss it!

 After spending quite a bit of time enjoying the paintings in the Sargent exhibit, I entered the Museo Correr.
 This museum is huge!
 I had visited a few of the rooms before taking the Clock Tower tour the day before, and so I zipped through the first few rooms and started where I left off.